Skip to Content

 I’m starting to lead some of our AI initiatives,” Chandra said.
 “I’m thinking about, internally, how we can better utilize AI for productivity, and externally, how we can use AI to create features that benefit customers.”

 After taking Harker’s computer science classes, Chandra developed an interest in the rising influence of technology in a business setting.
-He pursued this passion beyond high school at the Wharton School and Harvard Kennedy School.
+He pursued this passion beyond high school at Brown University, where he studied Computer Science and Anthropology.
 Chandra’s education and experience ultimately landed him a job at Amazon, where he worked on privacy aspects of Amazon’s Alexa.
+Most recently, Chandra completed his MBA/MPA dual degree at The Wharton School and Harvard Kennedy School.

 “We were creating features for customers to feel more comfortable using Alexa and working alongside policymakers as well,” Chandra said.
 “That also got me really interested in creating tech more for people’s privacy and also for political policy.”